-The "Early Acceptance Program" application cycle is now closed.
+The "Early Acceptance Program" application cycle is now open.

 Applications for the Early Acceptance Program should not be sent through VMCAS, but can be found at the following link: (will be available March through June of each year).